marbl/MetagenomeScope/README.md

   .gv).
 * `-w` This optional argument allows the overwriting of output files (.db/.xdot/.gv).
 If this argument is **not** given, then:
-    * An error will be raised if writing a .db file would cause another .db file to be overwritten.
+    1. An error will be raised if writing a .db file would cause another .db file to be overwritten.
-    * A warning will be displayed if writing to a .gv or .xdot file would cause another .gv/.xdot file to be overwritten.
+    2. A warning will be displayed if writing to a .gv or .xdot file would cause another .gv/.xdot file to be overwritten.
 In this case, the .gv/.xdot file in question simply would not be saved.
-    * Note that the presence of files in the output directory that are conflicting-named folders (e.g. a directory named `e_coli.db` in the output directory while attempting to produce a file named `e_coli.db`) will cause an error/warning to be raised regardless of whether or not `-w` is set.
+  Note that the presence of files in the output directory that are conflicting-named folders (e.g. a directory named `e_coli.db/` in the output directory while attempting to produce a file named `e_coli.db`) will cause an error/warning to be raised regardless of whether or not `-w` is set.

 ## Running viewer.html